TejasViswa/PIC20A_Disc/Week_2/Readme.md

 ```

+Does it feel like there is too much to study?
+Fret not, for here is a [Bare Essential Summary](Theory.md) to help you revise for your exams!

 ## Tue Apr 11
 - [Different types of variables in Java](https://github.com/TejasViswa/PIC20A_Disc/blob/main/Week_1/Static_fields.md) ?
 - [Naming conventions in Java and Python](https://github.com/TejasViswa/PIC20A_Disc/blob/main/Week_1/NamingConvention.md) !